codeforamerica/DemoDexter/readme.md

 * /embed/YOUR_TAG - draws a map of tagged streets and connecting streets

+* /count/STREETNAME/YOUR_TAG - counts tags on the street

+* /networkcount/STREETNAME/YOUR_TAG - counts tags on connecting streets (and not including the street itself)

 * /access/YOUR_TAG - returns Carto which color-codes your streets by access to the nearest tag

 * /choice/YOUR_TAG - returns Carto which color-codes your streets by access to the two nearest tags